ImaginaryVillain/community_lights/README.md

 Automatically Pretty JSON data files for pre-commit **This will make json files more readable for easier code reviews**

-Used below Tutorial
+Used below Tutorial and modified script to suit this project. https://forums.rpgmakerweb.com/index.php?threads/automatically-pretty-json-files-for-clean-git-commit-diffs-using-git-hooks.108122/

-https://forums.rpgmakerweb.com/index.php?threads/automatically-pretty-json-files-for-clean-git-commit-diffs-using-git-hooks.108122/
+When updates are needed the hook can be found here.

-test another commit
+.git/hooks/pre-commit